Issues and Topics

 What are discipline procedures when the student is in special education?

 Requirements related to students with disabilities are contained under “8VAC20-81-160.
 Discipline procedures.”
-Discipline Procedures in Regulations Governing Special Education Programs for Children with Disabilities in Virginia (PDF) and the Virginia Department of Education Guidance Document on the Implementation of the Regulations Governing Special Education Programs for Children with Disabilities in Virginia, 2009 (PDF).
+The Department of Education has guidance on this topic: Discipline Procedures in Regulations Governing Special Education Programs for Children with Disabilities in Virginia (PDF)

 Can a student be spanked at school for misbehaving?

-No. Virginia law states, “No teacher, principal or other person employed by a school board or employed in a school operated by the Commonwealth shall subject a student to corporal punishment.”
-Corporal punishment means inflicting physical pain on a student as a means of discipline (Code of Virginia § 22.1-279.1).
+No. Code of Virginia § 22.1-279.1 “No teacher, principal or other person employed by a school board or employed in a school operated by the Commonwealth shall subject a student to corporal punishment.”
+Corporal punishment means inflicting physical pain on a student as a means of discipline.

 It is important to understand that the law against corporal punishment does not prevent: